irssi/irssi.github.io/_posts/2021-05-27-on-freenode-and-the-move-to-libera-chat.markdown

 life.

-We want to make it explicitly clear that the entire irssi team was always aligned with the general plan and goal to migrate from freenode to another network.
-However, the initial commit created a legal liability which, unfortunately, had to be addressed rather quickly and drastically.
-This was not a case of rogue developers taking decisions on their own, and no changes to the development team have taken place nor anticipated.
+We want to make it explicitly clear that the entire irssi team was always aligned with the general plan and shared the goal to migrate from freenode to another network.
+In no way do we endorse any recent actions taken by new representatives of freenode staff, nor are we associated with freenode in any manner besides it hosting our former primary suppport channel.
+However, the initial commit created a possible legal issue which had to be investigated.
+This was not a case of rogue developers taking decisions on their own, and no changes to the development team have taken place nor are any anticipated.

 Moving forward, we will do the following: